-Figure 16 presents the model simulation results with respect to different levels of financial friction (the left panel, Figure 16a) and to different levels of rental market friction (the rightpane, Figure 16b).
-To focus on the variation in credit shock volatility, the model is simulated with respect to the variation of both σ_m and σ_r , leaving other shocks' volatility at the baseline level of 0.0001.
-First, in Figure 16a, the solid black line is generated with $\omega = 0.73$, which is the average homeownership rate of emerging countries.
-The line for emerging countries is above the line for rich countries (the solid gray line generated with $\omega = 0.59$, which is the average homeownership rate of rich countries).
-The reason is that relative consumption volatility increases and house price volatility falls when ω becomes higher.
-The credit market effect becomes stronger, which drives higher relative consumption volatility.
-The supply of housing increases when the proportion of homeowners in the economy grows, and since the housing stock volatility is quite stable, the increased housing supply affects house price volatility negatively.
-As a result, we can comprehend higher house price volatility and relative consumption volatility in emerging countries through a joint-effect of their higher homeownership rate and higher credit shock volatility - a red circle in Figure 16a is located northeastward compared to a blue circle.
+Figure 16 presents the model simulation results with respect to different level of financial friction (the left-panel, Figure 16a) and to different level of rental market friction (the right-pane, Figure 16b).
+In order to focus on the variation in credit shock volatility, the model is simulated with respect to the variation of both $\sigma_m$ and $\sigma_r$ leaving other shocks' volatility at the baseline level of 0.0001.
+First, in Figure 16a, the solid black line is generated with $\omega = 0.73$ , which is the average homeownership rate of emerging countries.
+The line for emerging countries is above the line for rich countries (the solid gray line generated with $\omega = 0.59$ , which is the average homeownership rate of rich countries).
+It is because relative consumption volatility increases and house price volatility falls when $\omega$ becomes higher; The credit market effect becomes stronger, which drives higher relative consumption volatility; The supply of housing increases when the proportion of homeowners in the economy grows, and since the housing stock volatility is quite stable, the increased housing supply affects house price volatility negatively.
+AS a result, we can comprehend higher house price volatility and relative consumption volatility in emerging countries through a joint-effect of their higher homeownership rate and higher credit shock volatility- a red circle in Figure 16a is located northeastward compared to a blue circle.
 Next, in Figure 16b, we can also observe that the line for emerging countries is above the line for rich countries.
-The solid black line is the simulation result with $\theta = 120$, and the solid gray line is that with $\theta = 700$.
-Each θ is set to match each country-group's average ratio of rent volatility to house price volatility for comparison (0.62 for the emerging, 0.35 for the rich country group).
-The reason the solid black line is above is that lower θ yields higher relative consumption volatility and lower house price volatility.
-Note that the degree of rigid adjustment of rental price controls housing consumption volatility, so low θ contributes to higher total consumption volatility.
-The degree of rental price rigidity also affects house price volatility through a direct link between house prices and rental prices illustrated in the subsubsection 4.2.2.
+The solid black line is the simulation result with $\theta = 120$ , and the solid gray line is one with $\theta = 700$ .
+Each $\theta$ is set to match each country group's average ratio of rent volatility to house price volatility for comparison (0.62 for the emerging, 0.35 for the rich country group).
+The reason the solid black line is above is that lower $\theta$ yields higher relative consumption volatility and lower house price volatility.
+Note that the degree of rigid adjustment of rental price controls housing consumption volatility, so low $\theta$ contributes to higher total consumption volatility.
+The degree of rental price rigidity also affects house price volatility through a direct link between house prices and rental prices illustrated in the sub-sub section 4.2.2.
 The weaker the rental price rigidity is, the weaker the contribution of financial constraint margin (the last term of Equation (58)) to house price fluctuation is.
-Therefore, house price volatility decreases when θ is lower.
-As a result, we observe higher relative consumption volatility and higher house price volatility in emerging countries, which have both lower θ and lower (σ_m, σ_r) - a red circle in Figure 16b is located northeastward compared to a blue circle.
+Therefore, house price volatility decreases when $\theta$ is lower.
+As a result, we observe higher relative consumption volatility and higher house price volatility in emerging countries, which have both lower $\theta$ and lower $(\sigma_m, \sigma_r)$ - a red circle in Figure 16b is located northeastward compared to a blue circle.